Premier Date: March 8, 2006

 Lighting a match does not reduce the concentration of hydrogen sulfide and methyl mercaptan, the odorous gases commonly found in flatulence.
 The smell of a safety match being ignited instead masks the smell of methyl mercaptan.

-Kari was fitted with a special panty equipped with a microphone connected to an amplifier and a hydrogen sulfide meter.
-The meter malfunctioned, giving false positive readings.
-However, the microphone did record the sound of a released flatus.
+Kari was fitted with special underwear equipped with a microphone connected to an amplifier and a hydrogen sulfide meter.
+Although she claimed the meter gave false positive readings, the microphone did record the sound of a flatulence.

-(This was not aired as part of the broadcast episode.
-It has been shown in an outtakes reel at live appearances by the MythBusters.)
+(This was not aired as part of the original broadcast episode.
+It has been shown in outtake reels and was eventually broadcast in 2012’s Mailbag Special.)

 Adam had some initial performance anxiety, but finally did release a flatus that could be ignited by a butane lighter.
 The flammable methane within a regular flatus, despite only making up about 7% of the flatus’ gasses, is still enough send it alight upon release (when it first contacts and mixes with the air, but before it can diffuse altogether).

-(This was not aired as part of the broadcast episode.
-It eventually aired in the special episode MythBusters Top 25 Moments.)
+(This was not aired as part of the original broadcast episode but it eventually aired in MythBusters Top 25 Moments.)